jfischoff/jfischoff.github.io/data/blog/hardest-wont-fix.md

 I think one would need to call `threadWaitReadSTM` *before* a call to `sendQuery` and then *wait* on it after the `sendQuery` call and before a call to `getResult`.
 I'm not positive this eliminates all races between the query thread and the notification, but otherwise one might block before `getResult` forever.
 Also care will have to be taken to do the same with `consumeInput` or anythiing else that can call `recvfrom` on the connection anywhere inside the `libpq` codebase.

+The advantage of this solution is it is able to use connection resources more efficently.
 This solution seems possible but easy to mess up.

 Something to think about more in the future, back to releasing `hasql-queue`.